biosustain/gnomic/README.rst

 The first formal guidelines for microbial genetic nomenclature were drawn up in the 1960s.
 These traditional nomenclatures are too ambiguous to be useful for modern computer-assisted genome engineering.
 The *gnomic* grammar is an improvement over existing nomenclatures, designed to be clear, unambiguous, computer–readable and describe genotypes at various levels of detail.

-A JavaScript (Node) version of the package is available on NPM as `gnomic-grammar <https://www.npmjs.com/package/gnomic-grammar>`_.

 Installation
 ------------